ausevo/ausevo.github.io/registration.md

 **Registration & Abstract Submission**
 Registration and Abstract submisson has opened **June 17th 2019**

-- **Abstract submission has now officially ended**
+- **Abstract submission has now officially ended, all talk slots have been filled**
 - Registration will stay open **until NOV 24th**
-- *We may consider late requests for presentations,
+- *We may consider late requests for poster presentations
-for details please read the Welcome text on the [REGISTRATION](https://aes.corsizio.com/c/5cee085f0c0f597e06f7e964) website*
+ For details see the [REGISTRATION](https://aes.corsizio.com/c/5cee085f0c0f597e06f7e964) website*